mozilla/dxr/docs/source/deployment.rst

 -----------

-Since you're no longer using the Vagrant VM, you'll need to install several packages on your build and web servers.
-These are the Ubuntu package names, but most of them are named clearly enough to make obvious the equivalents on other
+Since you're no longer using the Vagrant VM, you'll need to install several packages on both your build and web servers.
+These are the Ubuntu package names, but most of them are named clearly enough to make obvious the equivalents on other distributions:
-distributions:

 *  make
 *  build-essential